joeynotjoe/my-alfred-themes/README.md

-# Tahoe 26 - Alfred Themes
+# Tahoe 26 Alfred Themes

 Modern Spotlight-inspired themes for [Alfred](https://alfredapp.com), replicating the sleek macOS 26 "Tahoe" interface.
+Please note that this was made during the first public dev beta, so things may need to be altered going forward.

 ## 🌐 [View Theme Showcase →](https://jmurphy.github.io/my-alfred-themes/)